oscdev-io/birdplan/tests/t40_bgp/t62_filtering_inbound/README.md

 In terms of test `test_bgp_filtering_as_path_too_short_peer`:
 - ExaBGP e1 should export a prefix which has a blackhole community set and has a length that is too short, with custom peer length configuration.

-## Tests for BGP prefix length filtering

-In terms of test `test_bgp_filtering_prefix_too_long`:
-- ExaBGP e1 should export a route where the prefix is too long, with default test settings.

-In terms of test `test_bgp_filtering_prefix_too_long_global`:
-- ExaBGP e1 should export a route where the prefix is too long, with custom global length configuration.

-In terms of test `test_bgp_filtering_prefix_too_long_peer`:
-- ExaBGP e1 should export a route where the prefix is too long, with custom peer length configuration.

-In terms of test `test_bgp_filtering_prefix_too_short`:
-- ExaBGP e1 should export a route where the prefix is too short, with default test settings.

-In terms of test `test_bgp_filtering_prefix_too_short_global`:
-- ExaBGP e1 should export a route where the prefix is too short, with custom global length configuration.

-In terms of test `test_bgp_filtering_prefix_too_short_peer`:
-- ExaBGP e1 should export a route where the prefix is too short, with custom peer length configuration.

 ## Tests for BGP community length filtering